Montréal–Mirabel International Airport: Passenger

 There are no longer any scheduled public operations at the airport.
 As of 2019, Mirabel does have a passenger terminal for private flights as well as helicopter flights.
-In addition, Mirabel airport is now used for daily flights transporting employees for various mining companies by the Nolinor airline company.
+In addition, Mirabel airport was used for daily flights transporting employees for various mining companies by the Nolinor airline company.

 Former passenger operations

-Mirabel opened with service from local airlines Air Canada, Canadian Pacific Airlines and Nordair, as well as airlines from more than fifteen countries, including Aer Lingus, Aeroflot, Air France, Alitalia, British Airways, Continental Airlines, Czechoslovak Airlines, El Al, Iberia, KLM, Lufthansa, Northwest Airlines, Olympic Airways, Pan Am, Sabena, Scandinavian Airlines, Swissair and TAP Air Portugal.
+Mirabel opened with service from local airlines Air Canada, Canadian Pacific Airlines and Nordair, as well as airlines from more than fifteen countries, including Aer Lingus, Aeroflot, Air France, Alitalia, British Airways, Czechoslovak Airlines, El Al, Iberia, KLM, Lufthansa, Olympic Airways, Sabena, Scandinavian Airlines, Swissair and TAP Air Portugal.
 These airlines had their national country flags posted in front of the terminal on the inauguration of Mirabel.

-Other airlines that served Mirabel at some point included Aerolíneas Argentinas, Aeroméxico, Air India, Air Liberté, Business Express Airlines (operating as Northwest Airlink), Corsairfly, Cubana de Aviación, Finnair, Jaro International, Jat Airways, LAN Chile, LOT Polish Airlines, People Express Airlines, Presidential Airways, Royal Air Maroc, Royal Jordanian, TAROM, and Varig.
+Other airlines that served Mirabel at some point included Aerolíneas Argentinas, Aeroméxico, Air India, Air Liberté, Allegheny Airlines, Business Express Airlines (operating as Northwest Airlink), Continental Airlines, Corsairfly, Cubana de Aviación, Eastern Air Lines, Finnair, Jaro International, Jat Airways, LAN Chile, LOT Polish Airlines, Northwest Airlines, Pan Am, People Express Airlines, Presidential Airways, Royal Air Maroc, Royal Jordanian, TAROM, USAir and Varig.
 Most gradually lost faith in Mirabel and either transferred to Dorval in 1997 or pulled out of Montreal altogether.

 Several charter airlines also served Mirabel, such as Wardair, Nolisair, Canada 3000 and Royal Aviation.
 All four have either merged or gone bankrupt.
+In 2004, Skyservice and Air Transatlantic were the only charter airlines still in operation at Mirabel when passenger service ended.
 Air Transat is the only charter airline that started operations at Mirabel and stayed until the end of passenger service in 2004.